The history of Chedworth Roman Villa

 Over the next two centuries the villa was extended and improved, reaching its heyday in the 4th century AD, between 360-380AD.
 During this time Chedworth Roman Villa was a place of wealth, luxury and comfort.
 Imagine stunning mosaic floors, extensive bath house rooms and features made of marble so precious it was usually reserved for the imperial family.

 Soon after this period of wealth and decadence the villa was abandoned.
 The Roman Empire officially pulled out of Britain in 410AD.
-It 's around this time that Chedworth Roman Villa fell into disrepair.
+It's around this time that the villa fell into disrepair.
 The roofs fell in, trees grew up through the mosaic floors and soil from the surrounding banks buried the buildings.

 A wealthy farmstead

-In latin villa simply means a rural building or property.
+In Latin villa simply means a rural building or property.
 Archaeologists use the term to refer to a rural building in the Roman style.
-There were hundreds of villas across Roman Britain, principally in the south-east province.
+There were hundreds of villas across Roman Britain, mostly in the south-east province.
 There was also a large concentration of villas in the Cotswold area.
-In a ten mile radius around Chedworth Roman Villa we know of fourteen other Roman villas.
+In a ten mile radius around Chedworth Roman Villa we know of fourteen other villas.

 Many villa owners would have got their wealth by farming the land.
 There have been no agricultural buildings discovered at Chedworth but this does not mean they didn't exist.
 A possible clue to farming as the source of the villa owner's wealth exists in the triclinium mosaic floor.
-Bacchus is heavily represented here.
-Bacchus was the god of wine, fertility and agriculture.
-Imagine the villa owner, desperate for his crops to grow and paying homage to Bacchus.
+Bacchus, the god of wine, fertility and agriculture, is heavily represented.

 A wealthy owner